StefH/WebJobs.Extensions.Ftp/doc/part2.md

 2. The system calls the Initialise method of the IExtensionConfigProvider passing ExtensionConfigContext as a parameter.
 Our implementation of the Initialize method adds the add the binding rule using the AddBindingRule method of the ExtensionConfigContext, which returns a BindingRule object.
 We call the BindToCollector to add our binding, passing the Converter as a parameter.

-3. The system calls the Convert method of the ICoverter.
-Our implementation creates an instance of AsyncCollector class and return.
+3. The system calls the Convert method of the IConverter.
+Our implementation creates an instance of AsyncCollector class and returns.

 4. The systems call AddAsync function to send data to external services.